-Unilever invites applicants to a Discovery Centre day which consists of a series of meetings, including a team meeting with other candidates and a short meeting with senior management to discuss a business case study.
-You won't be asked to give a presentation and there won't be an interview.
+Unilever invites applicants to a Virtual Discovery Centre day which consists of a series of meetings, including meetings with other candidates your ‘line manager’.
+You will also experience business challenges.

 P&G does not run an assessment centre, but instead uses online tests to assess your attitude to work, interests and experience.
 You can then expect to have one-on-one or panel interviews – which could be online, over the phone or in person.

-Kerry Group’s assessment centres vary depending on the business function you’ve applied to.
-You’ll be invited to complete three activities: a presentation exercise, a group discussion exercise and an interview, which is largely values-based.
+Kerry Group's' assessment centres typically vary depending on the business function you’ve applied to.
+Candidates have previously been invited to complete three activities: a presentation exercise, a group discussion exercise and an interview, which is largely values-based.

 Assessment centre exercises for consumer goods roles